 There are more adventures than one can do in a lifetime in the thousands of square kilometers of protected parks surrounding Canmore.

 Hiking: There are more trails and more vistas than one can do in a lifetime in the thousands of square kilometers of protected parks surrounding Canmore.
 There are hikes leaving right from Grandview’s doorstep!
 Your hosts are very familiar with great destinations, and have a wealth of books and maps to go through (also available at Café Books).
-Or you can use a number of guided adventure companies like Nature in Focus.
+Or you can use a number of guided adventure companies found at CanmoreAlberta.com.
 Perhaps a relaxing hike or yoga hike with Ronna?
 You can also try the Via Ferrata at the Norquay Ski area.

 Cycling: Singletrack abounds in Canmore on both sides of the valley for outstanding mountain biking.
 This includes the Canmore Nordic Centre, which has an excellent mix of cross-country riding.
 Events include the 24 Hours of Adrenaline and Canada's National Cup cross-country races.
 There are singletrack routes all over Kananaskis, and some in Banff.
 Your Grandview hosts know all the best ones!
 You can also get a shuttle to Goat Creek for a very scenic 19km (mostly) downhill ride into Banff on an old fire road.
 Ask us about mountain biking the new HIgh Rockies Trail that has recently opened (80km long!) - we can help you pick which portions to ride.